danuo/rocket-meister/README.md

   Sample levels from the level generator.
 </p>

 ### Play as human
 **run** `start_human.py`  Try to achieve a good score yourself by playing the environment interactively. **The rocket is controlled with the arrow keys**, you can **reset the environment by pressing r**
 * Export the replay of each round by passing `export_states: True` in the environment config.
 Later, you can render the replay with `start_replay_renderer.py`.
 * Export each rendered frame as a .jpg file by passing `export_frames: True` in the environment config.

 ### Train a policy
-**run** `start_ray_training.py`  This file allows you to train the environment with different reinforced learning agents.
+**run** `start_ray_training.py`  This file allows you to train the environment with different reinforcement learning agents.
 To change the utilized agent, simply change the agent string from 'SAC' accordingly (for example 'PPO', 'DDPG' or 'ARS').
 To see a full list of supported agents, visit the ray documentation: https://docs.ray.io/en/latest/rllib-algorithms.html

 ### Rollout a policy
 **run** `start_ray_rollout.py`  This file allows you to rollout a previously trained policy.
 To do so, you need to set chechpoint_path to the checkpoint you want to use for the rollout.